rcalvis/comp426project/README.md

 ### Search for Movies:

 Users can search for movies by using the search bar.
-This sends a GET request to the /search endpoint, which sends a search query to an external movie API (based on IMDb) to fetch relevant results.
+This sends a GET request to the /search endpoint, which sends a search query to an external movie API (imdb.iamidiotareyoutoo.com/search) to fetch relevant results.
 The search results are returned to the frontend, allowing users to add movies to their list by clicking on the movie they want to add.

 ## 5. User Logout